algorandfoundation/docs/docs/feature-guides/signatures.md

-title: Authorizing Transactions
+title: Authorization and Signatures

-In the [Transactions Guide](./transactions.md), you learned how to construct a transaction and in this section, you will learn how to authorize it.
+In [Transaction Anatomy](./transactions.md), you learned how transactions are composed.
+In thise section you will learn how to authorize them.

 Before a transaction is sent to the network, it must first be authorized by the [sender](../reference-docs/transactions.md#sender).
 Authorization occurs through the addition of a **signature** to the transaction object.
 Specifically, a transaction object, when signed, is wrapped in a [`SignedTxn`](./reference-docs/transactions.md#signed-transaction) object that includes the [transaction](../reference-docs/transactions.md#txn) and a type of [signature](../reference-docs/transactions.md#sig).